 Well, since introducing yogurt into my diet things have been completely different.
 I’ve not only not had a migraine since but any headache I have, it gets cut right in half when I have a cold glass of water and grab a yogurt!
 I firmly believe it is due to the calcium, vitamin B-2, vitamin B-12, potassium, and magnesium in the yogurt.
 If your diet is lacking like mine is, and to be breastfeeding on top of it – then it would help you too!

 The human body needs to have a good amount of “good” bacteria in the digestive tract, and yogurts are made using active good bacteria.
 One word you will hear often when talking about yogurt is probiotics.
 Probiotic, which means “for life” refers to living organisms that can result in a health benefit when eaten in adequate amounts.
+Now, there are specific probiotic medications that can be bought, and I’ve often heard my friends asking where to buy megaspore or something similar to help increase their probiotic intake.
+But, if you want to just stick to natural sources, yoghurt is a good starting point!

 I love adding walnuts in between layers of my yogurt, and then adding some dried fruit in between as well as on top with some granola!
 It also looks really gorgeous too, doesn’t it?